ahgraham/PCC-Pump-Relay/README.md

 ![Alt text](/doc/results.jpg?raw=true)

 ## Future Work
-Future groups could improve on this project in two simple ways:
+Future groups could improve on this project in three simple ways:
+1) Guarantee minimum pump run time to water plants
-1) Add in temperature sensor data to make better decisions
+2) Add in temperature sensor data to make better decisions
-2) Hook up an arduino wireless shield to eliminate the need for a server computer
+3) Hook up an arduino wireless shield to eliminate the need for a server computer